 What is ReLEx SMILE Eye Surgery?

-SMILE surgery uses a femtosecond laser, or a high-speed, short-pulsed laser, to remove a section of the cornea.
+SMILE surgery uses a femtosecond laser, or a high-speed, short-pulsed laser, to remove a cornea section.
 The shape changes when part of the cornea is removed and refractive errors are corrected.

 The U.S. Food and Drug Administration (FDA) approved the use of the VisuMax Femtosecond Laser in 2016 for the SMILE procedure.2